|Here was our Christmas Eve dinner last night, which we’ll repeat tonight, Christmas Day.|

 |We made five giant Poppy Seed Strudels, rolling the dough with a tall bottle of water.
 For the recipe, please click here.|

-2013 – We were in Marloth Park, South Africa for Christmas and went to Jabula Lodge for Christmas dinner, the day we met and dined with new friends Piet and Hettie whom we’ll soon see once again.
-On our way out the door on Christmas Day we encountered this kudu.
+On our way out the door on Christmas Day, we encountered this kudu.
 Tom said he ordered this for me for my Christmas gift.
 I couldn’t have been more thrilled!
+2013 – We were in Marloth Park, South Africa, for Christmas and went to Jabula Lodge for Christmas dinner, the day we met and dined with new friends Piet and Hettie, whom we’ll soon see once again.

-2015 – We were in Pacific Harbor, Fiji and went out to a buffet dinner at the five star Pearl Resort.
-After eating this octopus, I began having issues with my gastrointestinal system which only recently began to resolve.
+2015 – We were in Pacific Harbor, Fiji, and went out to a buffet dinner at the five-star Pearl Resort.
+After eating this octopus, I began having issues with my gastrointestinal system, which only recently started to resolve.

 2016 – Last year at Christmas we were in Penguin, Tasmania.
-The adorable small town had decorated many of its Penguin statues as shown in the photo below.
-Although we spent the day alone, we made a fabulous dinner and walked the streets of the town enjoying the scenery and decorations.
+The adorable small town had decorated many of its Penguin statues, as shown in the photo below.
+Although we spent the day alone, we made a fabulous dinner and walked the town’s streets, enjoying the scenery and decorations.

-At the moment, Christmas morning, we are seated in the lounge/lobby area of our boutique hotel.
-The meat and cheese breakfast didn’t appeal to me so I stuck with my mug of tea while Tom ate a few hard boiled eggs, meat and cheese, and coffee.
+At the moment, on Christmas morning, we are seated in the lounge/lobby area of our boutique hotel.
+The meat and cheese breakfast didn’t appeal to me, so I stuck with my mug of tea while Tom ate a few hard-boiled eggs, meat and cheese, and coffee.

-May all of you have a stupendous day!
+May all of you have a spectacular day!

 |Our Christmas Day meal.
 The filet mignon was tender as it could be, the prawns sweet and delicious, and the plate of bacon and sautéed mushrooms, salad, and green beans were added treats.
 For more details, please click here.|